 Extraregional Governmental Support

 Cuban Communist Party.
-The EcuRed website, which is evidently an official Cuban government site billing itself as a “Project of the Constitution of the Republic of Cuba,” lists Communism, anti-imperialism, Marxism-Leninism, and Martiism as the main planks of the party’s political ideology, and lists the FSP and COPPPAL as its main international affiliations.12 According to an EcuRed essay, the Constitution of the Republic of Cuba defines the PCC as the “organized Martiist and Marxist-Leninist vanguard of the Cuban nation, the highest directive force of the Society and the State.”
-The EcuRed website also hosts a page for the Nicaraguan FSLN.13
+The EcuRed website, which is evidently an official PCC Cuban government site billing itself as a “Project of the Constitution of the Republic of Cuba,” lists Communism, anti-imperialism, Marxism-Leninism, and Martiism as the main planks of the party’s political ideology, and it lists the FSP and COPPPAL as its main international affiliations.16 According to an EcuRed essay, the Constitution of the Republic of Cuba defines the Cuban Communist Party as the “organized Martiist and Marxist-Leninist vanguard of the Cuban nation, the highest directive force of the Society and the State.”
+The EcuRed website also hosts a page for the Nicaraguan FSLN.17

 The PCC hosted the Forum of São Paulo’s 2018 plenary meeting in Havana.
 A senior PCC central committee member opined,

-Raúl Castro, who recently relinquished his position as president of Cuba, remains the PCC leader.
-Regarding the PCC’s international affiliations, the web page of the International Meeting of Communist and Workers’ Parties, as well as those of COPPPAL and the FSP, list the PCC as a member.15 While addressing key positions in international policy, Raul Castro said in 2016,
+Raúl Castro, who recently relinquished his position as President of Cuba, remains the PCC leader.
+Regarding the PCC’s international affiliations, the web page of the International Meeting of Communist and Workers’ Parties, as well as those of COPPPAL and the FSP, list the PCC as a member.19 While addressing key positions in international policy, Raúl Castro said in 2016,

 Despite the fact that we have never encouraged other countries to abandon this organization, I must reiterate what was expressed in Brazil, some years ago now, paraphrasing José Martí, that before Cuba returns to the OAS [Organization of American States], “the ocean of the North will join the ocean of the South, and a serpent will be born from the egg of an eagle.”

-It is imperative to continue moving forward with the consolidation of CELAC as a mechanism of genuinely Latin American and Caribbean joint political action, based on the concept of unity in diversity.16
+It is imperative to continue moving forward with the consolidation of CELAC as a mechanism of genuinely Latin American and Caribbean joint political action, based on the concept of unity in diversity.20

 United Socialist Party of Venezuela.
 The PSUV’s official page references, and provides online, the Libro Rojo (Red Book), the founding document of the party, in which the party’s ideological identifiers are listed.
-The lead item listed as a founding principle is “Anti-capitalist and Anti-imperialist.”17 The PSUV’s web page also features an article on the 2018 FSP conference in Havana, noting that the conference called for solidarity in support of Venezuela, Nicaragua, and the people of Brazil.
-Interestingly, this call for solidarity was voiced by the prime minister of Saint Vincent and the Grenadines, Ralph Gonsalves, who spoke to the gathering.18
+The lead item listed as a founding principle is “Anti-capitalist and Anti-imperialist.”21 The PSUV’s webpage also features an article on the 2018 FSP Conference in Havana, noting that the conference called for solidarity in support of Venezuela, Nicaragua, and the people of Brazil.
+Interestingly, this call for solidarity was voiced by the prime minister of Saint Vincent and the Grenadines, Ralph Gonsalves, who spoke to the gathering.22

 Brazilian Workers’ Party.
-The PT's official web page does not feature an assertion regarding its international affiliations or mention the Forum of São Paulo.19 The current president of the party is Gleisi Hoffmann, but Luiz Inácio Lula da Silva and Dilma Rousseff are better known as ex-presidents of the country.
+The PT official web page does not feature an assertion regarding its international affiliations or mention the Forum of São Paulo.23 The current president of the party is Gleisi Hoffmann, but Luiz Inácio Lula da Silva and Dilma Rousseff are better known, both ex-presidents of the country.
 Rousseff was impeached and removed from office in 2016.
 The PT nevertheless ran her as a senate candidate from Minas Gerais state in the October elections, but she lost.
 Lula, meanwhile, was convicted in 2017 of corruption and is now serving a jail sentence.
-He too was nevertheless leading in opinion polls as a PT candidate for the presidency.
+He too, was nevertheless leading in opinion polls as a PT candidate for the presidency.
 One of his disciples and a stand-in candidate, Fernando Haddad, then lost the general election to Jair Bolsonaro.
 Bolsonaro is considered anti-PT.
 Although the PT is now out of power, it can hardly be considered powerless.
-In early February, the PT announced a new alliance of several of Brazil’s far-left parties to oppose the new president.20
+In early February 2019, the PT announced a new alliance of several of Brazil’s far-left parties to oppose the new president.24